wfjun/susfs4ksu_chenmo/README.md

 - Some of the File Explorer Apps cannot display a files/directory properly when a specific sub path of '/sdcard' or '/storage/emulated/0' is added to sus_path
     1. Make sure the file explorer app has root allowed by KSU manager, because sus_path is only effective on no root allowed process uid.
     2. It is strongly NOT recommended adding sub path of '/sdcard' or '/storage/emulated/0' to sus_path, because file explorer app is likely using android API to retrieve the list of files/directory, which means the calling uid will be changed to other system media provider app such as the google provider to execute the file lookup operation, and makes sus_path think that it is not a root allowed process uid so as to prevent them from showing up, unless the app obtains the root access first then use root privilege to list the files/directories without using android API.

+- If your KernelSU manager is using magic mount, susfs may not be able to capture all the sus mounts mounted by KSU, in this situation, users are advised to inspect which mounts are leaking and then manually add them via `ksu_susfs add_try_umount <leaked_mount_path> 1`.

 ## Credits ##
 - KernelSU: https://github.com/tiann/KernelSU